 - Maintain an accurate and organized system for monitoring student grades and records

-- Prepares well-though-out and thorough parent-teacher conference reports and written documentation on student progress
+- Prepares well-thought-out and thorough parent-teacher conference reports and written documentation on student progress

 - Demonstrates strong classroom management skills